“However much we are affected by the things of the world, however deeply they

 About the Moderator

-Mara Kolesas is a political theorist whose interest extend from the conceptualization of citizenship, democracy, and plurality to issues of political subjectivity, social justice, and the thought of Hannah Arendt.
+Mara Kolesas is a political theorist whose interests extend from the conceptualization of citizenship, democracy, and human plurality to issues of political subjectivity, social justice, education, and the thought of Hannah Arendt.
 She received her doctorate from the New School of Social Research in New York, and has taught in Argentina, Peru, the US, and Lebanon.
 Committed to bringing academic insights to practical uses and social endeavors, she has worked as a strategist, institutional analyst, and consultant for organizations such as the University of California and the United Nations.

 Friday, June 25, 2021 at 10am